-Socialite Caroline Van Dyke (Ruth Chatterton, Dodsworth) has everything she ever wanted — friends, money and a good husband.
+Socialite Caroline Van Dyke (Ruth Chatterton, Dodsworth) has everything she ever wanted: friends, money and a good husband.
 However, when she finds out that her hubby (John Miljan, The Plainsman) is having an affair with a much younger woman (Adrienne Dore, The Thirteenth Guest), Caroline is forced to reevaluate her life.

 Reaction & Thoughts:

 Ultra-elegant drama about all those terribly important things that give the upper class a headache.
-The Rich Are Always with Us, directed by Alfred E. Green (Dangerous), is reminiscent of Noel Coward’s drawing-room plays.
+The Rich Are Always with Us, directed by Alfred E. Green (Dangerous), is reminiscent of Noel Coward’s drawing-room dramas.
 It’s not the kind of material that ages well, but the actors are good and the story is very entertaining.

 Conclusions & Final Thoughts:

-The Rich Are Always with Us isn’t of one my favorite Pre-Code films, but thanks to its witty script and fine performances, it’s nevertheless a movie that fans of early 1930s Hollywood will enjoy.
+The Rich Are Always with Us isn’t one of my favorite Pre-Code films, but thanks to its witty script and fine performances, it’s nevertheless a movie that fans of early 1930s Hollywood will enjoy.
 Trivia junkies alert: Paul Henreid wasn’t the first person to light two cigarettes in his mouth (a much celebrated scene in Now, Voyager).
 Brent invented the romantic trick in a scene with Chatterton.
 B&W, 71 minutes, Not Rated.